wadoodachaudhary/WOD_Mobile/README.md

 # WOD_Mobile
-Quran Word of teh Day iOS application for Al-Furqan
+Quran Word of the Day (WOD) iOS application for Al-Furqan